ViniciusLagoGehrke/Doc_Editor_Portfolio/README.md

 ![Main page on Desktop View](./DesktopView.png)

-Personal projects, jobs and interest

-HTML and CSS Website
+My first professional project using mainly CSS and HTML with paralax effect and Hero background video and some JS.